orbs-network/nebula/README.md

     Your constellation has been successfully destroyed!

+At the moment - upgrading the constellation is not possible directly through Nebula.
+If you wish to upgrade - please destroy and re-create your constellation.
+Once this feature is complete - a new version of Nebula will be released.

 This was a short introduction as to how Nebula's CLI works - from here follows the more extensive guide into Nebula's API (less relevant for DevOps and more likely better for automating constellation creation with Node.js - rare cases at this stage)